Robert Bateman High School

 Robert Bateman High School (also known as Robert Bateman, or Bateman) operated in Burlington, Ontario, Canada from 1970 to 2020.
 The school was part of the Halton District School Board, and was established as Lord Elgin High School.
 After a merger with General Brock High School in 2004 it was renamed Robert Bateman High School.

 Basic information

 Formerly known as Lord Elgin High School, this school merged with General Brock High School in 2004, and was named after Robert Bateman, a noted Canadian artist and naturalist.
 Bateman had previously held a placement as a geography and art teacher at Lord Elgin in the 1970s.

-Robert Bateman High School enrols about 800 students within the Applied, Academic, and IB level.
+Robert Bateman High School enrolled about 800 students within the Applied, Academic, and IB level.

-Bateman was a host of the IB Programme; Students from neighbouring cities enroll at Robert Bateman High School for the year programme, which entailed 2 years of free, pre-IB classes, and the 2 year IB programme itself.
+Bateman was a host of the IB Programme; Students from neighbouring cities enrol at Robert Bateman High School for the year programme, which entailed 2 years of free, pre-IB classes, and the 2 year IB programme itself.
 As well as the IB programme, the school's curriculum featured a variety of service-related courses, in both Mechanics and the Culinary Arts.

 The school was closed on June 30, 2020.